 This course investigates the theory and practice of modern large-scale database systems.
 Large-scale approaches include distributed relational databases; data warehouses; and non-relational databases including HDFS, Hadoop, Accumulo for query and graph algorithms, and Mahout bound to Spark for machine learning algorithms.
 Topics discussed include data design and architecture; database security, integrity, query processing, query optimization, transaction management, concurrency control, and fault tolerance; and query formulation, graph algorithms, and machine learning algorithms on large-scale distributed data systems.
 At the end of the course, students will understand the principles of several common large-scale data systems including their architectures, performance, and costs.
 Students will also gain a sense of which approach is recommended for different requirements and circumstances.

 A multibillion-dollar industry has grown to address the problem of finding information.
 Commercial search engines are based on information retrieval: the efficient storage, organization, and retrieval of text.
 This course covers both the theory and practice of text retrieval technology.
 Topics include automatic index construction, formal models of retrieval, Internet search, text classification, multilingual retrieval, question answering, and related topics in NLP and computational linguistics.
 A practical approach is emphasized and students will complete several programming projects to implement components of a retrieval engine.
 Students will also give a class presentation based on an independent project or a research topic from the IR literature.
-Prerequisite(s): 605.202 Data Structures.
+Prerequisite(s): EN.605.202 Data Structures or permission of the instructor

 This course is concerned with the problems of inference and decision making under uncertainty.
 It develops the theoretical basis for a number of different approaches and explores sample applications.
 The course discusses foundational issues in probability and statistics, including the meaning of probability statement, and the necessity of a rational agent acting in accord with probability theory.
 We will look at possible generalizations of Bayesian probability, including Dempster-Shafer theory.
 Next, we will develop algorithms for Bayesian networks—graphical probabilistic models—for exact and approximate inference and consider several application areas.
 Finally, the course will examine the problem of making optimal decisions under uncertainty.
 We will explore the conceptual foundations of decision theory and then consider influence diagrams, which are graphical models extending Bayesian networks to the domain of decision analysis.
 As time permits, we will also look at Bayesian games and Markov decision processes.
 Pertinent background in probability and theoretical computer science is developed as needed in the course.

 This course focuses on recent advances in machine learning and on developing skills for performing research to advance the state of knowledge in machine learning.
 The material integrates multiple ideas from basic machine learning and assumes familiarity with concepts such as inductive bias, the bias-variance trade-off, the curse of dimensionality, and no free lunch.
 Topics range from determining appropriate data representations and models for learning, understanding different algorithms for knowledge and model discovery, and using sound theoretical and experimental techniques in assessing learning performance.
-Specific approaches discussed cover nonparametric and parametric learning; supervised, unsupervised, and semisupervised learning; graphical models; ensemble methods; and reinforcement learning.
-Topics will be discussed in the context of research reported in the literature within the previous three years.
-Students will participate in seminar discussions and will present the results of their individual research project.
-Prerequisite(s): 605.649 Introduction to Machine Learning; multivariate calculus, linear algebra, probability and statistics, discrete mathematics.
+Specific approaches discussed cover nonparametric and parametric learning; supervised, unsupervised, and semi-supervised learning; graphical models; ensemble methods; and reinforcement learning.
+Topics will be discussed in the context of research reported in the literature within the previous two years.
+Students will participate in seminar discussions and will present the results of a semester-long research project of their own choosing.

-Recently, principles from the biological sciences have motivated the study of alternative computational models and approaches to problem solving.
-This course explores how principles from theories of evolution and natural selection can be used to construct machines that exhibit nontrivial behavior.
-In particular, the course covers techniques from genetic algorithms, genetic programming, and artificial life for developing software agents capable of solving problems as individuals and as members of a larger community of agents.
-Specific topics addressed include representation and schemata; selection, reproduction, and recombination; theoretical models of evolutionary computation; optimal allocation of trials (i.e., bandit problems); search, optimization, and machine learning; evolution of programs; population dynamics; and emergent behavior.
+Recently, principles from the biological sciences have motivated the study of alternative computational models and meta-heuristic approaches to problem solving.
+Proceeding from a machine learning perspective, this course explores how principles from theories of evolution, natural selection, and swarming behavior can be used to construct machines that exhibit nontrivial behavior.
+In particular, the course covers techniques from evolutionary computation and swarm intelligence for developing software agents capable of solving problems as members of a larger population of agents.
+Specific topics addressed include representation and schemata; selection, reproduction, and recombination; theoretical models of computational intelligence; optimal allocation of trials (i.e., bandit problems); search, optimization, and machine learning; evolution of programs; population and swarm dynamics; and emergent behavior.
 Students will participate in seminar discussions and will complete and present the results of an individual project.

 This course examines advanced rendering topics in computer graphics.
 The course focuses on the mathematics and theory behind 3D graphics rendering.
 Topics include 3D surface representations including fractal geometry methods; visible surface detection and hidden surface removal; and surface rendering methods with discussion of lighting models, color theory, texturing, and ray tracing.
 Laboratory exercises provide practical application of these concepts.
 The course also includes a survey of graphics rendering applications (animation, modeling and simulation, and realistic rendering) and software.
 Students perform laboratory exercises using the C++ programming language.

 This course provides a detailed examination of wired and wireless local and metropolitan area network (LAN and MAN) technologies, protocols, and the methods used for implementing LAN- and MAN-based enterprise intranets.
 The structure and operation of the IEEE 802 media access control (MAC) and physical layer protocols are examined in detail.
 The 802.2 logical link control, 802.3/Ethernet, 802.4 token bus, and 802.5 token ring protocols are analyzed, and the construction of LAN-based enterprise intranets is examined through a detailed analysis of bridging, routing, and switching techniques.
-High-speed LAN technologies are discussed through an examination of FDDI, Fast Ethernet, 100VG AnyLAN, ATM LAN Emulation (LANE), and Fibre Channel protocols, along with the new standards for gigabit and 10-gigabit Ethernet.
-In addition, the 802.6 DQDB and 802.17 Resilient Packet Ring MAN protocols are discussed.
-Finally, the new and emerging wireless LAN and MAN standards are examined.
-The 802.11 (Wi-Fi) wireless LAN and 802.15 (Bluetooth) wireless PAN standards are discussed in detail along with the emerging 802.16 (WiMAX) wireless MAN standard.
-Topics include Manchester and Differential Manchester encoding techniques; bus, star, and ring topologies; optical fiber, coaxial cable, and UTP media; baseband, broadband, and carrierband bus networks; hubs, switched LANs, and full duplex LANs; VLANs and prioritization techniques; transparent and source routing bridge algorithms; packet bursting and carrier extension schemes; wireless spread spectrum and frequency hopping transmission techniques; wireless collision avoidance media access control; and security schemes.
-Students may use the network lab to configure LAN switches and Cisco routers, as well as to observe the interconnection of LAN networks.
+The high-speed wired LAN technologies are discussed through an examination of Fast Ethernet, 100VG AnyLAN, Gigabit Ethernet, 10-Gigabit Ethernet, 40-100 Gigabit Ethernet. and Link Aggregation.
+The high-speed wired MAN protocols are discussed through an examination of the 802.6 DQDB and 802.17 Resilient Packet Ring protocols.
+The wireless LAN, PAN, and MAN standards are examined.
+The 802.11 Wi-Fi 4, Wi-Fi 5, Wi-Fi 6, and draft Wi-Fi 7 LAN standards are analyzed.
+The 802.15.1 Bluetooth and the 802.15.4 ZigBee PAN standards are discussed in detail.
+Finally, the 802.16 WiMAX and the 802.11s mesh MAN standards are examined.
+Topics include Manchester and Differential Manchester encoding techniques; bus, star, and ring topologies; optical fiber, coaxial cable, and UTP media; baseband, broadband, and carrierband bus networks; hubs, switched LANs, and full duplex LANs; CSMA/CD and CSMA/CA media access techniques; transparent and source routing bridges, BPDUs, spanning tree protocol, RSTP, and MSTP protocols; VLANs, QinQ, and VXLANs; Wi-Fi and Bluetooth security schemes; WiMAX OFDMA and MIMO multi-access schemes; and 802.11s mesh path discovery.

 Information transfer speeds and infrastructure capacities must continue to evolve to support not only traditional voice and data but also multimedia services such as high-definition video, real-time collaboration, e-commerce, and social networking.
 While services are provided across terrestrial and mobile networks transparently to users, new technologies such as cloud computing efficiently make the services available to users irrespective of their geographic locations.
 In this rapidly evolving technological environment, network and security management (NSM) is the key to providing network access and connectivity, ensuring high availability of applications and services, and assuring users of the reliability and security of their transported information.
 Network Management (NM) encompasses all the activities, methods, operational procedures, tools, communications interfaces, protocols, and human resources pertaining to the operation, administration, maintenance, provisioning, and growth planning of communications networks.
 Security Management (SM) pertains to monitoring and control of security services and mechanisms including identification, authentication, authorization, access control, confidentiality, intrusion detection, correction, and prevention in order to protect the communications network infrastructure and services.
 NSM includes setting, monitoring, and maintaining certain performance metrics to ensure high performance levels and quality of service (QoS) to the users, along with support for infrastructure architecture and security planning, design, and implementation.
 This course examines NSM standards, technologies, tools, industry best practices, and case studies, NSM areas that can be automated through expert systems, current issues, and future trends to adapt to emerging and evolving Internet technologies.
 Specific Internet and telecommunications standards discussed in depth in this course include SNMPv1, SNMPv2, SNMPv3, RMON, and OSI.
 Students will apply the standards, architectures, tools, and techniques learned in the course, as well as research state-of-the-art technologies in a team project.